mathiaspettersen/CTFTeam5/Lab03/Main.md

 ![image](https://user-images.githubusercontent.com/59768512/155546802-a04f101c-dfa8-4cac-bbca-9b85a6fa6184.png)

 Looking at the output the `/tmp` folder seems like a perfect directory to create the fabricated file.
 For the shell to use the `/tmp` instead of the original location of the `id` executable the `/tmp` directory needs to be put at the start of the path.
-This can be done using the command `export PATH=/tmp:$PATH` which adds the `/tmp` folder to the start of the path and therefore when the id command is called by the user or by a program, in this scenario `runeme`, uses the first path rather than the using the actual `id` executable within the `/usr/bin` folder.
+This can be done using the command `export PATH=/tmp:$PATH` which adds the `/tmp` folder to the start of the path and therefore when the id command is called by the user or by a program, in this scenario `runme`, uses the first path rather than the using the actual `id` executable within the `/usr/bin` folder.

 ![image](https://user-images.githubusercontent.com/59768512/157209027-939f5a47-8f51-4dec-98ef-1c2e3b9828ae.png)

 To actually make the `runme` executable call a fabricated `id` executable, a file called `id` needs to be created in the `/tmp` directory.
 Creatin the `id` file and making it execute `/bin/bash` means that when the `runme` executable file is executed it will run the fabricated id file and spawn a sudo bash shell as the `runme` command calls the `id` executable with sudoer privileges.
-Making the `id` file execute `/bin/bash` can be done by running the command `echo "/bin/bash" > id` and make it executable with the command `chmod 777 id`.
+Making the `id` file execute `/bin/bash` can be done by running the command `echo "/bin/bash" > id` and making it executable with the command `chmod 777 id`.

 ![image](https://user-images.githubusercontent.com/59768512/155548678-670ba5ce-fce1-4dc3-92f9-dc9e5c154a2c.png))